TheMisinformationGame/MisinformationGame/docs/Simulation.md

 by their maximum number of posts.
 Therefore, if a source has a maximum of 10 posts, it will be 10x as likely to be chosen as a source that has a maximum of 1 post.
-Sources that have no maximum number of posts will be weighted with the mean max posts of all sources with a maximum.
+Sources that have an unlimited number of posts will be weighted with the mean max posts of all sources with a maximum.
 Once a source has been shown with its maximum number of posts, it cannot be chosen again.